taucompling/mdlrnn/README.md

 * All simulations are available in `simulations.py`

-* Output networks are saved to the `networks` sub-directory.
-Visual representations of the networks are saved to `dot_files` in `dot` format.
+* Final and intermediate solutions are saved to the `networks` sub-directory, both as `pickle` and in visual `dot` format.

 ## Parallelization